 One method of establishing the total amount of depreciation inherent in a property is by studying the sale of similar properties.
 There are a number of different techniques that can be used.
 One technique involves the development of a depreciation schedule that applies to that type of property that is established through the analysis of sales comparisons and the individual attributes associated with the property.
 The total amount of depreciation and hence the market value based assessment is determined by comparing these findings to the effective age of the property.
-Another technique is the calculation of a Market Adjustment Factor (MAF) that adjusts for all normal functional and external obsolescence not already accounted for in the replacement cost and through physical deterioration adjustments.
+Another technique is the calculation of a Market Adjustment Factor (MAF) that adjusts for all external obsolescence and any loss or gain of the building or structure not already accounted for in the replacement cost and any difference in the amount of physical deterioration or functional obsolescence, that have not already been taken into account.

-Depreciation and a Market Adjustment Factor (MAF)
+Market Adjustment Factor (MAF)

-A MAF can be calculated with fewer sales than are needed to create a depreciation curve.
 The MAF is determined by analysing all of the comparable market value sales and is then applied to all comparable improvements.